microsoft/vcpkg-docs/vcpkg/concepts/triplets.md

 # Triplets

-*Triplet* is a standard term used in cross compiling as a way to completely capture the target environment (cpu, os, compiler, runtime, etc.) in a single, convenient name.
+*Triplet* is a standard term used in cross-compiling as a way to completely capture the target environment (CPU, OS, compiler, runtime, etc.) in a single, convenient name.

 In vcpkg, triplets describe an imaginary "target configuration set" for every